 |Bloom period (typical - varies with season)||mid- to late June||late May to June||Late May to mid-June||Early May onwards.|

 |Leaves||Opposite, entire, stalked, oval to lance shape, pale under, veins curve to tip.||Opposite, entire, stalked, narrow elliptical shape, taper at both ends, pale under, veins curve to tip.||Alternate, entire, stalked, broadly oval, rounded base, taper at tip.
 Glossy green above, form clusters at end of branches.
 'Quilt-like' surface.||Opposite, entire, stalked, oval to lance shaped, 5 to 7 pairs of veins, whitish under.|

 |Branches||Gray, smooth, some wart-ish bumps||Purplish||Greenish, smooth.
 Twigs red.||Younger branches reddish in fall, winter and spring|

 |Mature Fruit||White with conspicuous red stalks||dark blue||dark blue||white to lead|

-Notes: This plant is indigenous to the Garden area.
+Notes: Red Osier Dogwood is indigenous to the Garden area.
 Eloise Butler catalogued it on April 29, 1907 (listed as Cornus stolonifera).
 She planted the species on Oct.
 28, 1914.
-Native to all of Minnesota except a few scattered counties in the south central part of the state.
+In 1921 she noted planting a yellow-stemmed variety.
+This is a natural occurrence and not a separate species.
+Red Osier Dogwood is native to all of Minnesota except a few scattered counties in the south central part of the state.
 In North America it is found throughout except for the SE Quadrant of the U.S.